JuniMay/blog/src/pages/about.md

 heroImage: "/blog/placeholder-about.jpg"
 ---

-I'm a currently an undergraduate student at Nankai University, with a double major in Information Security and Law.
+I am currently an undergraduate student at Nankai University, with a double major in Information Security and Law.